 In school settings, teachers function as attachment figures.
 This is not a metaphor.
 For many children, their relationship with their class teacher may be the most consistent, safe relationship in their life.
 This is particularly true for children who have experienced early adversity, loss, or inconsistent parenting.

-The implications for classroom practice are profound.
+The implications for classroom practise are profound.
 Children need to know that we are genuinely interested in them as people.
 They need consistency and predictability.
 They need to experience us as someone who notices them when they are struggling and who provides support without shame.
 They need to know that we believe in them even when they have made mistakes.

 Bowlby's attachment theory also helps us understand why some children struggle with separation and transitions.
 It explains why a child with an insecure attachment history might push us away just when they most need connection.
 It shows us why building strong classroom relationships is not a luxury but an educational imperative.

-Vygotsky's Social Learning and Emotional Development
+Social Learning Theory and Emotions

 This applies to emotional development just as much as cognitive development.
 Children learn to regulate their emotions by watching adults regulate theirs.
 They learn to manage conflict by being coached through conflict by more skilled others.
 They learn to empathise by being in relationships where empathy is modelled and expected.